Are Your Friends Sabotaging Your Weight Loss Efforts?

 They stick with us through thick and thin, through the heartache and the good times but is their influence wrecking your weight loss efforts.
 Your boyfriend or girlfriend surprises you with your favorite delectable, yet calorie-ridden, dessert.
 Your friends bring over 2 extra-large pizzas and a case of beer.
-Your girlfriends order another round of chocolate martinis for everyone on your girls night out.
+Your girlfriends order another round of chocolate martinis for everyone on your girl’s night out.

 Sticking to a healthy eating regime, even when your friends aren’t around, is hard enough, especially with all the daily temptations that you encounter between work treats and fast food convenience.
-But it’s almost impossible to stick to your weight loss program when your friends and significant other are bent on making sure you indulge in their bad eating habits.
+But it’s almost impossible to stick to your weight loss program when your friends and significant others are bent on making sure you indulge in their bad eating habits.

 Get past this common weight-loss barrier with the following tricks.

 When you start your diet, ask your friends for support.
 Clearly explain to your friends your diet goals, the boundaries of your diet program and why it’s important for you to have their support.
 Make sure to let them know the types of foods you won’t be eating and to make sure they know not to pressure you into derailing from your diet.
 If they do continue to ask you to indulge in unhealthy eating behaviors, clearly state what you would like them to do (such as stating “Please stop offering me food I’m trying to avoid”).